mongodb/genny/CONTRIBUTING.md

 > ABC-883 Add commit message conventions to CONTRIBUTING.md

-Capitalize subject lines and don't use a trailing period.
+Capitalize subject lines, and don't use a trailing period.
 Keep the subject at most 70 characters long.
 Use active voice!
 Imagine this preamble to get your phrasing right: